 July 22, 2021

 This has been an historic week for survivors.
 We are deeply grateful to President Biden for taking swift action to sign the VOCA Fix, which passed the Senate unanimously (100-0) on Tuesday.
-This law advances and builds on the President’s legacy of more than 25 years moving the country forward on domestic violence issues.
+This law advances and builds on the President’s legacy of more than 25 years of moving the country forward on domestic violence issues.
 We are looking forward to continuing to work with Members of Congress and the Biden-Harris Administration to improve system-wide responses and eliminate barriers to safety and justice for all survivors.

 The VOCA Fix saves and rebuilds a vital federal funding source.
 It will make a world of difference for more than 6,000 local domestic violence shelters, rape crisis centers, legal services programs, and child abuse treatment programs in every state and territory, which were struggling to meet the growing demand for services in the wake of recent years of drastic cuts in VOCA grants.